desticle/cse15l-lab-reports/LabReport1.md

 Output: Sets prompt to `[user@sahara ~]$`

-Working directory: The working directory is the `home`.
+Working directory: The working directory is `/home`.

-Explanation: With no arguments, the working directory defaults to `home`.
+Explanation: With no arguments, the working directory defaults to `/home`.
+No error is given.

 > *Directory as an argument*